 3. How to re-approach a company after declining a job offer:

 One thing most candidates seem concerned about is how to get a job offer back after declining it.
-There could have been various reasons on why one decided to reject a job offer at that point in time.
+There could have been various reasons for rejecting a job offer at that point of time.

 However, if the reason is no longer an issue and one wants to get back the job offer, once declined, the best way is to approach the company and the HR manager directly and inform them about the whole thing.